Leonid Brezhnev: Agricultural policy

-Brezhnev's agricultural policy reinforced the conventional methods for organizing the collective farms.
+Brezhnev's agricultural policy reinforced conventional methods for organizing the collective farms.
 Output quotas continued to be imposed centrally.
-Khrushchev's policy of amalgamating farms was continued by Brezhnev, because he shared Khrushchev's belief that bigger kolkhozes would increase productivity.
-Brezhnev pushed for an increase in state investments in farming, which amounted to an all-time high in the 1970s of 27% of all state investment – this figure did not include investments in farm equipment.
-In 1981 alone, 33 billion U.S. dollars (by contemporary exchange rate) was invested into agriculture.
+Brezhnev also continued Khrushchev's policy of amalgamating farms.
+In order to address problems such as insufficient production of fodder crops and a declining sugar beet harvest, he allowed the enlargement of privately owned plots and pushed for an increase in state investments in farming, which amounted to an all-time high in the 1970s of 27% of all state investment.